 The Governor maintains student fees at \$46 per credit unit.
 He proposes to increase the enhanced noncredit funding rate to the credit rate beginning in 2015-16.
 He does not propose to fund FTES based on completion.
-He does not propose to require all students seeking fee waivers to complete a FAFSA (Free Application for Federal Student Aid).
+He does not propose to require all students seeking fee waivers to complete a FAFSA.